One-particle and two-particle visibilities in bipartite entangled Gaussian states: Slice distributions and marginal distributions

-In other words, simple substitution in $P(k_{1},k_{2})$ of the following identities
+In other words, simple substitution in $P(k_{1},k_{2})$ of the following identities,

-followed by fixing numerically the value of $k_{v}$, e.g. $k_{v}=0$, will produce a {conditional} distribution of $k_{u}$ that is a {rotated slice} of the two-dimensional distribution $P(k_{1},k_{2})$.
+followed by fixing numerically the value of $k_{v}$, e.g., $k_{v}=0$, will produce a {conditional} distribution of $k_{u}$ that is a {rotated slice} of the two-dimensional distribution $P(k_{1},k_{2})$.
 It should be noted that {no integration is required} at all, only substitution based on mathematical equality. \end{defn}

 \begin{defn} (Dirac delta function) One of the mathematical properties of the Dirac $\delta$ function is that it allows {use of integration} as a fancy way to {perform substitutions}.
-In particular, if one has a function $f(k_{1},k_{2})$ in which one wants to fix the $k_{1}$ value to a specific constant, e.g. $k_{1}=0$ thereby obtaining $f(0,k_{2})$, it is possible to use a {single integral} as follows
+In particular, if one has a function $f(k_{1},k_{2})$ in which one wants to fix the $k_{1}$ value to a specific constant, e.g., $k_{1}=0$ thereby obtaining $f(0,k_{2})$, it is possible to use a {single integral} as follows:

-However, one can also use the Dirac $\delta$ function to simply {rename} the variable $k_{1}$ into another letter, e.g. $k_{1}\to k_{s}$, with exactly the same integral formula
+However, one can also use the Dirac $\delta$ function to simply {rename} the variable $k_{1}$ into another letter, e.g., $k_{1}\to k_{s}$, with exactly the same integral formula

-Therefore, it is in general incorrect to think of integral of Dirac $\delta$ function as fixing the value of $k_{1}$, but rather as {replacing} $k_{1}$ with something else, either {variable} (``renaming'') or {constant} (``fixing''). \end{defn}
+Therefore, it is in general incorrect to think of the integral of the Dirac $\delta$ function as fixing the value of $k_{1}$, but rather as {replacing} $k_{1}$ with something else, either {variable} (``renaming'') or {constant} (``fixing''). \end{defn}

-\begin{defn} (Marginal distribution) The {marginal} distribution $P(k_{1})$ obtained from the two-dimensional distribution $P(k_{1},k_{2})$ is the {unconditional} distribution obtained by integration over the second variable $k_{2}$ as follows
+\begin{defn} (Marginal distribution) The {marginal} distribution $P(k_{1})$ obtained from the two-dimensional distribution $P(k_{1},k_{2})$ is the {unconditional} distribution obtained by integration over the second variable $k_{2}$ as follows:

 This {is not a slice} of $P(k_{1},k_{2})$ but a normalized probability distribution for $k_{1}$ such that the second variable $k_{2}$ is not fixed and can take any value.
 In other words, integration of $P(k_{1})$ over $k_{1}$ returns the probability that $k_{2}$ will take any value at all, which is $1$ (because $k_{2}$ must have some value). \end{defn}